 - Fixed ANPR is a device with a permanent position on the roadside or on an above-the-road structure called gantry to capture license plates.

-- Portable and mobile ANPR systems are operated from a tripod or from a patrol vehicle, or can even be-hand-held units.
+- Portable and mobile ANPR systems are operated from a tripod or from a patrol vehicle, or can even be hand-held units.

 - A trigger is a traffic detector to sense the presence of a vehicle.
 Its signal starts the process of automatic number-plate recognition.
-Triggering may be physical, like an inductive (or induction) loop installed in the road, or a motion detector sensing moving objects, similar to the ones attached to outdoor automatic lights.
+Triggering may be physical, like an inductive (or induction) loop installed into the road, or a motion detector sensing moving objects, similar to the ones attached to outdoor automatic lights.
 Triggering can be software-based as well and promising Vehicle Detection technologies are in the works.